MeqdadDev/solid-principles/python/README.md

 Mohammad: No, what is SRP?

-Uncle Clean:

-The SRP dictates that **classes should have only a single reason to change**.
+Uncle Clean: The SRP (stands for Single Responsibility Principle) dictates that **classes should have only a single reason to change**.
 If your class contains multiple reasons for change; then it indicates that your code is tightly-coupled and harder to maintain.

-Uncle Clean:
+Mohammad: What that means in my case?

-What if a new customer came to you and asked for a new payment method like Bitcoin?
-PayPal?
-Then you need to change the `Order` class!.
-I suggest on you to split the payment responsibility out of `Order` class.
+Uncle Clean: What if a new customer requests a new payment method, such as Bitcoin or PayPal?
+In that case, you would need to modify the `Order` class.
+Therefore, it is recommended to separate the payment responsibility from the `Order` class.

 After this advice, Mohammad changed his code to the following one: